paciorek/future-kubernetes/README.md

 sleep 30
 ```

-Note that in earlier versions of Helm (before version 3) one would not include 'name-of-release' and Helm would provide a name for the release.
+Note that in earlier versions of Helm (before version 3) one would not include 'name-of-release' and Helm would provide a name for the release (which will be of a form something like `ardent-porcupine`.
 A 'release' is an instance of a chart running in a Kubernetes cluster.
 In newer versions of Helm, you need to provide the name.
-In older versions the name of the release will be something like `ardent-porcupine`.

 You'll see a message about the release and how to connect to the RStudio interface.